Skip to Content

 How do fibroids prevent women from getting pregnant?

 The site and location of fibroids are important.
-Women with large fibroid mass at the conua end of the fallopian tube will have a problem to conceive.
+Women with large fibroid mass at the cornual end of the fallopian tube will have a problem to conceive.
 This is because the fibroid mass will prevent the sperm from union with the ovum.

 In addition, the presence of submucous fibroid will prevent implantation of the zygote in the womb.